-Yes you read that right, could it be possible to gain market insight and create a marketing strategy all with zero budget?
+Yes, you read that right, could it be possible to gain sales with a zero marketing budget?

-If you’re anything like me, cash was a precious commodity and in short supply when I first started my business.
+If you’re anything like me, cash was a precious commodity and in short supply when I first started my sales consulting business.

-Website development, a decent laptop, business cards, logo design and a home studio set-up for vlogging and delivering online consumed almost all of my available cash.
+Website development, a decent laptop, business cards, logo design and a home studio set-up for vlogging and delivering online coaching and training consumed almost all of my available cash.

 That left very little budget for actually marketing the business - ironically the very activity required to generate cash for the business in the 1st place (not forgetting some decent sales skills too!).